maqsood1ahmed/ProgressBars-Task/README.md

 ## Setup

-To install all node modules Run `npm install`
+To install all node modules run `yarn install`

+To run it on **localhost** in development mode run `yarn run start:dev`

+To Format code according to Prettier rules run `yarn run format`

-To resolve code errors or warnings that can later cause bugs use `npm run eslint-fix`.
+To resolve code errors or warnings that can later cause bugs run `yarn run eslint-fix`.

-To run all jest tests run `npm test`
+To run all jest tests run `yarn test`

-To use it as development mode, run `npm run start:dev`

-To use as production mode, run `npm run start:prod`
+To use as production mode, run `yarn run start:prod`

-For production build, run `npm run build`
+For production build, run `yarn run build`